- Home

 Packed with sweet and juicy tomatoes, fiery chillies, and punchy garlic, arrabiata (which means ‘angry’ in Italian) is incredibly flavoursome.
 Plus, it only calls for around six ingredients and takes just 15 minutes to prepare.

-All you need to make pasta arrabiata is pasta (penne is most common but you can use any shape), canned tomatoes, garlic, chillies (either fresh or dried), fresh basil, and a glug of olive oil.
+All you need to make pasta arrabbiata is pasta (penne is most common but you can use any shape), canned tomatoes, garlic, chillies (either fresh or dried), fresh basil, and a glug of olive oil.
 You can also add chopped onion and a dusting of Italian hard cheese if you like.
-Topped with lots of salt and cracked black pepper, every mouthful is a fiesta in your mouth!
+Topped with a sprinkle of salt and lots of black pepper, every mouthful is a fiesta in your mouth!

 To see just how cheap and easy it is to make pasta arrabiata, you might like to try this recipe from Gimme Some Oven.